open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/oracle/index.md

 ```

-With just these permissions, your user should be able to ingest the metadata of the tables.
+With just these permissions, your user should be able to ingest the metadata of entities for which the user has access to.
 E.g.,

 ```sql
 -- if you are using role